OPEX: Worldwide Operational Excellence Initiative

 OPEX: focus on efficiency and effectiveness

 The ideal approach to this is known as OPEX, which in this case does not stand for ‘operational expenditure’ but for ‘operational excellence’.
-Focused entirely on efficiency and effectiveness, OPEX reduces losses and Waste across the entire value chain.
-In ROI projects, control loops are created for the continuous improvement of operational structures and processes.
+Focused entirely on efficiency and effectiveness, OPEX reduces losses and waste across the entire value chain.
+In ROI-EFESO projects, control loops are created for the continuous improvement of operational structures and processes.

 OPEX scan determines maturity level

 At first, however, vague ideas about what could be done better were developed into tangible OPEX approaches.
-To this end, ROI used the ROI OPEX scan to analyse the maturity of operational excellence in 30 plants – for example, in areas such as lean warehousing, supply chain integration and Shop floor management.
+To this end, ROI-EFESO used the ROI-EFESO OPEX scan to analyse the maturity of operational excellence in 30 plants – for example, in areas such as lean warehousing, supply chain integration and shop floor management.
 Using the scan result in combination with gap and potential analyses, the management now had a clear picture of the status quo, the weak points and the most important starting points that they could build on to lead the plants to new successes.

 Tangible instead of abstract: overview for the management team